jara001/f1tenth-rules/rules.md

 1. *Touching* means moving the object by less than 5 cm.
 Moving by greater distance is called *Crashing*.

 2. Moving the track border by any distance is called *Crashing*.

+3. The track will contain several checkpoints, marked with a line across the track.
+Starting line is not a checkpoint.

 ### 2.4.2 General